abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-ldap.md

 ### Providers Configuration

-The `provider` authentication configuration is defined as a dictionary object and must contain a key name.
-The key name must match the value used in both the providers configuration and the `config_ref` field.
+The `provider` authentication configuration is defined as a dictionary object that must include a key name.
+The key name must match the value specified in both the providers configuration and the `config_ref` field.